 – Sponge with one soft-scrub side

-1. Don rubber gloves (they insulate your hands somewhat and enable higher water temperature).
+1. Don rubber gloves (they insulate your hands somewhat and enable higher water temperature, as well as increasing your gripping power).
 Sort the dirty dishes in the left (side of the) sink into plates, bowls, cups/glasses, utensils.
-(I usually leave big pots, pans etc. on the stove until finished with everything else.
+(I usually leave big pots, pans etc. on the stove until finished with everything else.)
 Rinse with hot water.

 2. Apply and integrate soap to sponge (about a 1/2 tablespoon).
 Get it good and lathery.